Have you ever created a CodeCommit repo using CloudFormation?

 What is AWS CodeCommit?

-AWS CodeCommit is a fully-managed source control service by amazon that hosts git based secure repository.
+AWS CodeCommit is a fully-managed source control service by Amazon that hosts git based secure repository.

 In other words, it is a fully managed private git repository.
 As it’s fully managed, you no longer need to host your own source control system or worry about scaling them.